lareza-farhan-wanaghi/gophercises/readme.md

 **6. task**

 Solution for the 7th exercise.
-Activities involved: creating a CLI program with cobra library that interacts with a boltDB database.
-[Learn more](https://github.com/gophercises/hr1)
+Activities involved: creating a CLI to-do task manager program with cobra library that stores and retrieve data in a boltDB database.
+[Learn more](https://github.com/gophercises/task)